nihalnihalani/Oct21/README.md

-# 🛡️ NIMEdge - AI Governance Platform
+# 🛡️ ClerkLens - AI Governance Platform

 **Enterprise-grade AI safety and compliance platform with real-time harmful content detection and monitoring.**

 ## 🚀 Overview

-NIMEdge is an AI governance platform that detects and blocks harmful content in real-time.
+ClerkLens is an AI governance platform that detects and blocks harmful content in real-time.
 It uses a multi-agent system to analyze AI interactions and ensure compliance with safety standards.

 ## ✨ Features